Apollo Global Management Inc. (APO) Just Got Our Attention

 APO’s Market Performance

-APO stocks went up by 1.25% for the week, with a monthly drop of -0.75% and a quarterly performance of 16.76%, while its annual performance rate touched 51.45%.
-The volatility ratio for the week stands at 2.14% while the volatility levels for the past 30 days are set at 3.29% for Apollo Global Management Inc..
-The simple moving average for the period of the last 20 days is 2.63% for APO stocks with a simple moving average of 18.27% for the last 200 days.
+APO stocks went down by -3.36% for the week, with a monthly drop of -0.38% and a quarterly performance of 21.67%, while its annual performance rate touched 49.74%.
+The volatility ratio for the week stands at 2.19% while the volatility levels for the past 30 days are set at 3.00% for Apollo Global Management Inc..
+The simple moving average for the period of the last 20 days is 0.49% for APO stocks with a simple moving average of 15.51% for the last 200 days.

 Analysts’ Opinion of APO